yasmeenzeena/yasmeenzeena.github.io/proteintrafficking.md

 Nuclear pore complex: made of many copies of about 30 different nucleoporin proteins -> octagonal, membrane-embedded ring structure that surrounds a largely aqueous pore.
 Three types of nucleoporins:

-+ structural nucleoporins: scaffold of the nuclear pore, seven of these make a Y complex aka the basic unit of the scaffold.
++ **structural nucleoporins**: scaffold of the nuclear pore, seven of these make a Y complex aka the basic unit of the scaffold.
 Some of the scaffold nucleoporins are structurally related to vesicle coat protein complexes: suggests a common evolutionary origin for NPCs and vesicle coats.
-+ membrane nucleoporins:
++ **membrane nucleoporins**:
-+ FG nucleoporins: line the channel, contain multiple repeats rich in phenylalanine and glycine.
++ **FG nucleoporins**: line the channel, contain multiple repeats rich in phenylalanine and glycine.
 FG repeats are thought to have two main functions: interacting weakly with each other to create a gel like tangle which halts macromolecular diffusion of proteins above 40kDa through the pore, and also as dock sites for nuclear transport receptors.

 Nuclear pores are considered gated channels for larger polypeptides that require active transport through the channel.